» Student Organizations

-Chapman University Fowler School of Law boasts an impressive array of student activities that offer the best combination of camaraderie and legal exploration including:
+Chapman University Fowler School of Law boasts an impressive array of student organizations that offer the best combination of camaraderie and legal exploration.
+Learn more below.

 Network with students and the speakers they bring in that share the same legal interests as you.
 Learn more about an area of law you have considered practicing, or discover a new one.
-Learn more about one of the sixteen different Practice Area Societies at Chapman.
+Learn more about the Practice Area Societies at Chapman.

 The Student Bar Association is a multi-functional organization.
 First the SBA Board serves as a liaison between the student body and administration and faculty.
 To facilitate this communication and to address student-specific needs, board members serve on several committees.
 The SBA is also responsible for funding student activities and organizations.
 Finally, the SBA Board provides social opportunities for students at several school-wide functions annually.